Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 2. What is Considered a Fever with An Ear Thermometer?

-When a child has a temperature reading using an anal or ear thermometer of 100.4°F (38°C) or higher, this is evidence of a possible fever.
+When a child’s temperature reading using an anal or ear thermometer is 100.4°F (38°C) or higher, this is evidence of a possible fever.

 The anal thermometer is thought to be the most accurate method for children under 2 years of age.
-Experts suggest taking about 3 readings with an ear thermometer to make sure of accuracy.
+Experts suggest taking about 3 readings with an ear thermometer to ensure accuracy.

 3. Does One Add a Degree to An Ear Thermometer?

-No, you do not have to add a degree to the ear thermometer.
-The doctors have a chart like the one above to determine whether the temperature is high for the type of thermometer used.
+You do not have to add a degree to the ear thermometer.
+Doctors use a chart like the one above to determine whether the temperature is high for the type of thermometer used.

-Although many try to simplify the process by asking their doctors, “Do you add a degree to ear thermometer?
+Many try to simplify the process by asking their doctors, “Do you add a degree to an ear thermometer?”

-This would only be helpful as a general rule of thumb in detecting severe fevers.
-However, in the long run, it becomes more confusing than it is useful.
+This would only be helpful as a general rule of thumb for detecting severe fevers.
+In the long run, it becomes more confusing than useful.

 4. When Should You Not Use An Ear Thermometer?

-Even the simplest ear thermometers like the ThermoPro Digital Medical Infrared Thermometer can give misreadings if the patient features a buildup of wax in their ears.
+Even the simplest ear thermometers, like the ThermoPro Digital Medical Infrared Thermometer, can give misreadings if the patient has a buildup of wax in their ears.

-You should never attempt to remove the wax yourself because the surface of the ear is as delicate as the retina of the eye.
+You should never attempt to remove the wax yourself because the ear’s surface is as delicate as the eye’s retina.

 Even micro-scratches can cause swelling and pain.
 Inserting objects in the ear can cause hearing damage and injury.

-You should also avoid contact with the ear if the patient has ear pain, infection, or had surgery recently.
+You should also avoid contact with the ear if the patient has ear pain, infection, or has recently had surgery.

 5. Can You Put An Ear Thermometer in Your Mouth?